Category Archives: Holy Days

 6. When you first sit down in front of your computer, or at the very end of your workday, try a 10-minute guided prayer from Sacred Space daily prayer.

-7. Buy a new cross of icon to use for Lent and give to someone on Easter.
+7. Buy a new cross or icon to use for Lent and give it to someone on Easter.

 8. Instead of turning on a streaming service for your next binge-watching session, read the entire Gospel of Mark in one sitting.
-As the shortest Gospel, it is the most concise story of Jesus’ life, and the cross, a central Lenten symbol, plays an even more prominent role than in the other Gospels.
+As the shortest Gospel, it is the most concise story of Jesus’ life.
+In Mark, the cross (the central Lenten symbol) plays an even more prominent role than in the other Gospels.

 9. Unplug from your phone or turn off your car radio on your commute.
 Let the silence jar you until you are acclimated to being yourself with God in solitude.